thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 defined in {{!RFC7925}}.
 The content of Table 1 of {{!RFC7925}} has been split by certificate "type" in order to clarify exactly what requirements and recommendations apply to which entity in the PKI hierarchy.

+This profile does not define a specific certificate policy OID; deployments MAY define one if needed for local policy enforcement.

 A Device Identifier (DevID) consists of: